Cold and flu season is upon us—but that doesn’t mean you have to suffer. Check out these tips on how to boost your immune system and resilience.

 Vitamin A – liver, cod liver oil, mackerel, salmon; beta-carotene: sweet potato, winter squash, kale, collards, carrots

-Fresh garlic – crush garlic and wait up to 60 seconds to enhance formation of allicin
+Fresh garlic – crush garlic and wait up to 60 seconds before cooking or consuming to enhance formation of allicin

 Protein – the amino acids in protein help build and maintain immune cells, and skimping on this macronutrient may lower your body’s ability to fight infections.
-Higher protein intake can be achieved by supplementing with a high-quality protein powder.
+Try to consume most of your protein through whole food, animal-based sources.
+If you need help increasing your protein intake, a high-quality protein powder can be used.

 #2: Wash Your Hands